stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/github-ssh/github-ssh.md

     - [`Generate SSH Key Pair`](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key)

-1. Add your `public-key` in to the `Deploy key` section of your repository:
+1. Add your `public-key` into the `Deploy key` section of your repository:

     - [`Add Deploy Key to your Repository`](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys)

     > Note: A deploy key is specific to a single repository and cannot be used for multiple repositories.*

-    After adding the `Deploy keys` in your repository, now is the time to add the the secret.
+    After adding the `Deploy keys` in your repository, now is the time to add the secret.

 1. Copy the below `secret` yaml.